gitter-badger/gregchung.github.io/README.md

-NOTE: All inquries and bug reports regarding the dataset should be sent to: **chung@northwestern.edu**
+All inquries and bug reports regarding the dataset should be sent to: **chung@northwestern.edu**

 Download the entire crystal structures by clicking the links below: